PritishC/Old-Github-Pages/source/_posts/2017-11-11-ebay-india-a-cautionary-tale-of-pain-and-frustration.markdown

 After this, on the advice of my friend (last ditch effort), I contacted the seller on eBay with all the information, as well as a mild threat that I would take the matter to court.
 They never responded, and what was even funnier was that there were **several other people who complained about this seller on eBay's product ratings page for various product listings**.

-Some of them had a similar complaint to mine - that the product was dysfunctional and not under warranty as claimed by the seller.
+When I first bought the device, there was only the one positive review on the Xbox listing, and I hadn't bothered to look hard enough at the negative reviews of the seller's other listings.
+There were multiple complaints of the product not being under warranty that would've raised suspicion in my mind.
+The Xbox complaints came later.

-I couldn't fathom how this guy continued to sell on eBay, but then I figured that if eBay Guarantee was full of such *horseshit*, of course the guy would get away with it.
+What beats me is how this guy continued to sell on eBay after all these complaints, but then I figured that if eBay Guarantee was full of such *horseshit*, of course the guy would get away with it.

-{% imgcap /images/xbox/xbox_seller_feedback.png I'm not surprised one bit %}
+{% imgcap /images/xbox/xbox_seller_feedback.png There were some hilarious negative reviews too, apart from the warranty complaints %}

+So if you come across a refurbished product on eBay and decide to buy, hell, I would probably encourage you to if it's a good deal.
+But keep in mind that -:

+1. The seller should have a 95% or more rating - an absolute must.
+2. The hassle that you would have to go through if you end up with a shit product - I don't think an acquisition will have changed things.

+Happy shopping!